DaSalba/Image2GB/README.md

 Create image
 ------------

-1. Create a new image, sizes multiples of 8 pixels, 256x256 maximum (the GB screen is 160x144).
+1. Create a new image, dimensions multiples of 8 pixels, 256x256 maximum (the GB screen is 160x144).
 2. *Image->Mode->Indexed...* and choose *Use custom palette*.
 3. Select *Game Boy (4)*, which should be at the beginning of the palette list.